 Another limitation to this research is the assessment of measures at one time only.
 While the current measures predict dissolution consideration and a likelihood of dissolution, they do not necessarily predict actual dissolution.
-Following couples longitudinally could allow for the measurement of the actual prevalence of relationship dissolution due to a mismatch in sexual ideals.
-This would provide increased support for the dissolutions as predictor of future dissolution, allowing researchers and clinicians to target these areas of discrepancy to hopefully prevent discord and dissolution.
+Following couples longitudinally could allow for the measurement of the actual prevalence of relationship dissolution due to a mismatch in sexual ideals, as well as the assessment of how destiny and growth beliefs impact the stay or go decisions of participants based on their mismatch.
+This would provide increased support for the dissolution and sexpectations measures as predictors of future dissolution, allowing researchers and clinicians to target these areas of discrepancy to hopefully prevent discord and dissolution.

-demonstratingReferences
+The current study explored the effects of a mismatch in sexual ideals on the likelihood of relationship dissolution in romantic couples.
+Due to previous research demonstrating the importance of relationship ideals, implicit relationship theories, and sex on relationship outcomes, it was predicted that couples not exhibiting matching sexual ideals would be more likely to perceive dissolution, and that the relationship between sexual ideals and dissolution would be moderated by implicit relationship theories (i.e., sexpectations).
+It was found that couples with discrepant sexual ideals perceived a greater likelihood of relationship dissolution, but this effect was not significantly influenced by destiny and growth beliefs.
+Understanding the reasons behind these discrepancies (e.g., poor communication) can contribute to the creation of relationship interventions to alleviate the negative impact of discrepant sexual ideals on romantic relationships.

+References

 Call, V., Sprecher, S., & Schwartz, P. (1995).
 The incidence and frequency of marital sex in a national sample.
 Journal of Marriage and Family, 57(3), 639-652.